 Introduction to Philosophy

-This introductory philosophy course is designed to give the student a sense of the movement of the history of philosophy up through the modern period.
+This introductory philosophy course is designed to give the student a sense of the movement of the history of western philosophy up through the modern period.
 The aim is to display several important constructive features of ancient philosophy and their preservation and development in the late antique and medieval periods, before showing various modern critiques of these earlier ideas and systems.
-The readings begin with the less doctrinaire Socrates of the Apology, but then quickly show the more speculative Socrates of the Republic alongside several of the most important speculative features of Aristotle’s philosophy.
+The readings begin with the less doctrinaire Socrates of the Apology, but then quickly show the more speculative Socrates of the Gorgias alongside several of the most important speculative features of Aristotle’s philosophy.
 We trace some of these early themes into the works of St. Augustine and St. Thomas, and then examine the critiques of classical and medieval philosophy found in the works of Descartes, Hume, and Nietzsche.
 By the end of the course, I hope that the student will have not only learned a good number of facts about the history of western philosophy, but will have some tools and ideas for judging the merits (or demerits) of the different systems and critiques encountered.

 Additional Course Designs: